FilipMalczak/vent/README.md

 ### Version under construction

+- [x] rename "embedded" to "mongo"
 - [ ] extract temporal service to dedicated module
 - [ ] write a proper tutorial, its high time for that
-- [ ] rename "embedded" to "mongo"
 - [ ] strategy-based approach to optimization, scheduled with a plugin
+- [ ] implement archivization in Mongo impl (optimization - storing older pages for each object; archivization - storing older collection content)
 - [ ] better configurability (better pointing to underlying Mongo instance, working page optimization)
 - [ ] Vent plugins like optimization scheduler, but I guess transactions can be enabled this way too
 - [ ] proper abstraction for transactionality (optimistic, version-based locking can be done by "freezing time" and is basically ready to implement against an interface, but real locking may be tricky)
 - [ ] NTP-based temporal service
-- [ ] some better logging for mongo/embedded impl
+- [ ] some better logging for mongo impl
     - [ ] customizable for impl internals
     - [ ] wrapper for DB for public API
 - [ ] asynchronous trait and accompanying adapters